Lopez's gem leads White Sox past Indians | Devdiscourse

-Reynaldo Lopez allowed one hit and struck out 11 en route to recording his first career complete game as the visiting Chicago White Sox breezed to a 7-1 win over the Cleveland Indians on Thursday afternoon.
-Wellington Castillo belted a two-run homer to highlight his three-hit, three-RBI performance and Adam Engel and Yolmer Sanchez each drove in a pair for the White Sox, who salvaged a split of their four-game series.
+Reynaldo Lopez allowed one hit and struck out 11 en route to his first career complete game as the visiting Chicago White Sox breezed to a 7-1 victory over the Cleveland Indians on Thursday afternoon.
+Wellington Castillo belted a two-run homer to highlight his three-hit, three-RBI performance and Adam Engel and Yolmer Sanchez each drove in a pair for the White Sox, who salvaged a split of the four-game series.

 Lopez (9-12) retired the last 16 batters he faced to avenge a disastrous outing on Saturday.
 The 25-year-old surrendered six runs on as many hits in a career-worst two-thirds of an inning in an 11-5 loss at Atlanta.
 Kevin Plawecki had an RBI double with two outs in the second inning for the Indians, who have lost five of their last seven games overall and nine of the 16 meetings with Chicago this season.

-Cleveland dropped a half-game behind the Oakland Athletics for the American League's second wild-card spot.
-Oakland is hosting the Los Angeles Angels today.
+Cleveland dropped a full game behind both the Oakland Athletics and Tampa Bay Rays in the American League's wild-card race.
+Oakland defeated the Los Angeles Angels 10-6 on Thursday.
+Tampa Bay played host to Toronto on Thursday night.
 Castillo made the Indians pay for shortstop Francisco Lindor losing Yoan Moncada's popup in the sun by depositing a fastball from rookie Zach Plesac (7-6) over the wall in left field to stake the White Sox to a 2-0 lead in the second inning.
 The homer was Castillo's ninth of the season and second in his last four games.

 Cleveland halved the deficit in the bottom of the second as Jake Bauers worked a two-out walk from Lopez before coming home on Plawecki's double to right field.
 Sanchez gave the White Sox some breathing room with an RBI single to center field in the fourth inning and a bases-loaded walk off reliever Hunter Wood in the sixth.